victor0989/Black_holes-Quantum_Optics_FPGA/README.md

 Quantum Gates: We’ll use X, H, and CX (CNOT) gates to simulate changes, such as "start," "stop," and "bit transmission."
 Quantum Circuit: The sequence will follow the original logic in your I2C script.

+# Other Quantum projects include these technologies
-# Intel 9 processors features, parallelization, vectorization techniques
+1. Intel 9 processors features, parallelization, vectorization techniques
-# Zephyr RTOS to investigate Realtime systems
+2. Zephyr RTOS to investigate Realtime systems
-# VHDL for creating signals
+3. VHDL for creating signals
-# Communication in Qiskit circuits
+4. Communication in Qiskit circuits

 # Explanation of the Qiskit Code